battery-pulse/pulse-telemetry/README.md

 - **Unit Tests**: Focus on verifying the correctness of individual transformations.
 These tests ensure that each transformation gives correct values and handles edge cases with null-values and empty input data.

 - **Integration Tests**: Validate the data source and sink connectors, ensuring the application can connect to, read from, and write to external systems.
+Relies on Hive and Minio services running in either docker desktop or kind.

 ### Partitions and Sort Order